 No, mass tort plaintiffs do not split any result they obtain from their case.
 This is because mass tort verdicts and settlements are handled on a case-by-case basis.
 In some instances, a mass tort can result in a settlement offer for all involved with it.
 However, a plaintiff can decide if they'll accept this offer or pursue additional compensation.
-This is different from class action lawsuits that have plaintiffs split any settlement or verdict obtained from defendants.
+This is different from class action lawsuits that have plaintiffs split any settlement or verdict.

 Why Are Mass Torts Filed?

 Mass torts are useful when individuals are suffering because of the same reason.
 Filing many cases at once can slow down courts and make the process less efficient for plaintiffs.
 During a mass tort filing, something known as multi-district litigation can help gather evidence and inform others about the potential value and legal standing of their case.

 Find Out Your Options Are from Our Mass Tort Law Firm: (888) 493-1629

 Whether you’re suffering from a dangerous pharmaceutical or a defective product, our team is standing by to help.
 At Arnold & Itkin, we’re focused on getting the results that clients deserve rather than the one they’re initially offered.
 If clients need more than they’re offered, we never hesitate to demand the compensation they deserve.